mehackit/sonic-pi-workshop/_exercises/en/03-tweak-the-sounds/02-synth-options.md

 ### `use_synth_defaults` and `use_sample_defaults`

-If you don't want to set your ops for each play or sample on your loop, you can use `use_synth_defaults` and `use_sample_defaults` to set the opts for all the next plays and samples in the loop:
+If you don't want to set your opts for each play or sample in your loop, you can use `use_synth_defaults` and `use_sample_defaults` to set the opts for all the next plays and samples in the loop:

 {% highlight ruby %}
 live_loop :melody do